diadata-org/decentral-feeder/README.md

 - Real-World Assets (RWAs)

 ### Adding RWA Assets
 To add RWA assets to your feeder, follow the instructions in [Adding RWA Assets](https://github.com/diadata-org/decentral-data-feeder/wiki/Adding-RWA-Assets) page.

+### Adding fair-value feeds
+To add fair-value feeds to your feeder, follow the instructions in [Adding fair-value feeds](https://github.com/diadata-org/fair-value/wiki)

-If you're running a feeder for exchange pairs, then you can structure both services in your `docker-compose.yaml` file as follows:
+If you're running a feeder for exchange pairs, then you can structure the deployment of all services at once in your `docker-compose.yaml` file as follows:

 ```yaml
 services: